 St. Mary Church was founded in 1858 and has grown from “The Fredericksburg Mission,” serving 20-plus families to currently serving over 4,200 families, that’s 17,000+ parishioners!

 Our Bishop and Priests

 St. Mary Church is part of the Diocese of Arlington.
 Our bishop is the Most Reverend Michael Burbidge.
 We are blessed with four full-time diocesan priests, Fr.
 John Mosimann, Pastor, Fr.
-Michael J.R.
-Kelly, Parochial Vicar, Fr.
-Michael Folmar, Parochial Vicar, and Fr.
-Sean Koehr, Parochial Vicar.
+Sean Koehr, Parochial Vicar, Fr.
+Scott Sina, Parochial Vicar, Fr.
+Philip Cozzi, Parochial Vicar, and Fr.
+Robert Renner, Parochial Vicar.
 In addition to our Parish Priests, we are assisted by two permanent deacons, Deacon Alberto Bernaola and Deacon Dick Delio.

 St. Mary Catholic Church is a Stewardship Parish.
 We believe that God reveals His perfect and infinite love for us most visibly in His Son, Jesus Christ.
 We are called to follow Him.
 Using Christ’s example of prayer, gift of self, and generosity we strive as a Parish Family to be living stewards of our many blessings.